-Chapter 1 - Description of the Nohau EMUL-SUPER10-PC/PODTR133 Emulator
+Chapter 1 - Description of the Nohau EMUL-Super10-PC Emulator

-Some Background: the Nohau EMUL-SUPER10-PC/PODTR133 Emulator
+Some Background: the Nohau EMUL-Super10-PC Emulator Pod

-The EMUL-SUPER10-PC/TR133 emulator consists of an emulator pod-trace board that contains the special STMicroelectronics bondout controller and various logic in the form of advanced CPLD and FPGAs.
-The current maximum speed of the board is 160 MHz.
+The EMUL-Super10 emulator consists of an emulator pod board that contains the special STMicroelectronics bondout controller and various logic in the form of advanced CPLDs.
+An optional second board, the trace memory, plugs on top of the emulator pod board.
+The current maximum speed of both boards is 100 MHz.
 The photo on the front cover of this document shows the complete emulator in its case.
 The emulator is configured and operated by the Nohau user interface, Seehau.
-Seehau also contains the firmware for the CPLD and FPGAs of the emulator.
+Seehau also contains the firmware for the CPLDs of the emulator.
 This makes firmware updates easy and complete with each new release of Seehau.

-The EMUL-SUPER10-PC/PODTR133 is the fourth in a series of emulators from Nohau that support STMicroelectronics.
+The EMUL-Super10-PC is the third in a series of emulators from Nohau that support STMicroelectronics.
 The first, the EMUL-ST10-PC supports ST10 derivatives up to 50 MHz.
-The second, the EMUL-ST10-FA-PC provides similar support up to 90 MHz.
-The third, the EMUL-SUPER10-PC supports ST's SUPER10 up to 100MHz.
+The EMUL-ST10-FA-PC provides similar support up to 90 MHz.
 Nohau has been shipping STMicroelectronics emulators since the summer of 1998 and is the world leader.

-The Emulator Pod-Trace Board
+The Emulator Board

-The emulator pod-trace board has various jumpers, LEDs and test points to configure the emulator hardware to your specifications.
-Figure 1 is a photo of the top of the emulator pod-trace board and shows some of the user jumpers, connectors, other features and the bondout controller.
+The emulator board has various jumpers, LEDs and test points to configure the emulator hardware to your specifications.
+Figure 1 is a photo of the top of the emulator board and shows some of the user jumpers, connectors, other features and the bondout controller.